JonmarCorpuz/SecondBrain/Google Cloud/Cloud Run.md

 Cloud Run is a serverless platform that allows users to run stateless applications in a fully managed containerized environment

 * Used when the full features of Kubernetes Engine aren't needed
-* Used to run code in response to an event (Ex: *Uploading a file*, *Adding a message to a message queue*, *etc.*) by running a short process coded in a function or by calling a longer-running application that might be runnin on a VM, managed cluster, or App Engine
 * Deploys containers within seconds without users having to create a cluster for their containers
 * Provides rapid autoscaling for their stateless applications
 * The service name and region isn't changeable after you've created a service